saultcollege/shell-basics/README.md

 >
 > Use the `cd` command to navigate to several different absolute paths in your system.
 Use the `pwd` command to verify that your `cd` commands worked.

-> **_TIP:_** Most shells features 'tab completion', meaning that if you begin typing the name of a directory in a path and then press the `tab` key, then if what you have typed so far can only be one possible directory or file the shell will complete the name automatically.
+> **_TIP:_** Most shells features 'tab completion', meaning that you can begin typing the name of a directory in a path and then press the `tab` key.
+If what you have typed so far can only be one possible directory or file then the shell will complete the name automatically.
 If what you have typed so far is *not* a unique prefix, pressing `tab` a second time will print a list of directory and file names that start with what you have typed so far.

 #### Relative Paths